imegia/Discord.js-Bot/README.md

 Thirdly you need to get your discord user id.
 You can do this by going on discord and right clicking on your profile picture on a server and click the `Copy ID` button on the panel.
 However you can only do this if the `Developer Mode` is enabled in your settings.
 You can enable this by going into your user settings and then going into the `Appearance` category and under the `Advanced` heading there is a `Developer Mode` sliding button.
 Click it to enable `Developer Mode`.

 Finally you need to chose what the status of your bot will be.
 You can make it look likes it's playing a real game or you could do something else.
 Most people have the name for the help command.
-An example of that would be `=help for commands.`
+An example of that would be `=help for commands`.
+This would be a good option because it shows other users your prefix and help command.